An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Introduction

 In this paper we propose an energy stable multiplicative dynamical low-rank discretization for a linearized internal energy model called the Su-Olson problem.
 The main novelties are: \begin{itemize} \item \textit{A multiplicative splitting of the distribution function:} Based on the insights from \cite{einkemmerhuying2021}, we consider a multiplicative splitting of the distribution function.
-Similar to \cite{Baumann2024-BGK}, we show that the spatial discretization has to be carefully chosen in order to obtain an energy stable numerical scheme. \item \textit{An energy stable numerical scheme with rigorous mathematical proofs:} We show that the derived DLRA scheme is energy stable and give rigorous mathematical proofs, enabling us to deduce a classic hyperbolic CFL condition.
+Similar to \cite{Baumann2024-BGK}, we show that the spatial discretization has to be chosen carefully.
+Further, the multiplicative splitting requires additional modifications in the low-rank scheme in order to obtain an energy stable numerical discretization of the problem. \item \textit{An energy stable numerical scheme with rigorous mathematical proofs:} We show that the derived DLRA scheme is energy stable and give rigorous mathematical proofs, enabling us to deduce a classic hyperbolic CFL condition.
 This allows to compute up to a maximal time step size of $\Delta t = \text{CFL} \cdot \Delta x$, which again enhances the performance of the algorithm. \item \textit{A mass conservative augmented integrator:} We make use of the augmented BUG integrator from \cite{ceruti2022rank}, leading to a basis augmentation in two substeps of the numerical scheme.
-As this integrator allows for further modifications, we include additional basis augmentation steps that ensure the exactness of the projection operators needed for the theoretical proof of energy stability as well as the local conservation of mass. \item \textit{A series of test examples:} A series of test examples compares the results of the low-rank discretization with the solution of the full system.
-This validates the derived properties and shows the accuracy and the efficiency of the proposed DLRA method. \end{itemize} The structure of the paper is as follows: After the introduction in Section \ref{sec1:Introduction}, we provide background information on the thermal radiative transfer equations in Section \ref{sec2:Thermal radiative transfer}.
+As this integrator allows for further modifications, we include additional basis augmentation steps that ensure the exactness of the projection operators needed for the theoretical proof of energy stability as well as the local conservation of mass. \item \textit{Numerical test examples confirming the derived properties:} We compare the numerical results obtained from the low-rank discretization with the solution of the full system for relevant examples from the literature.
+The derived properties are validated and the accuracy and the efficiency of the proposed DLRA method is shown. \end{itemize} The structure of the paper is as follows: After the introduction in Section \ref{sec1:Introduction}, we provide background information on the thermal radiative transfer equations in Section \ref{sec2:Thermal radiative transfer}.
 We explain the considered multiplicative structure and derive two possible systems that in the continuous setting are equivalent.
 In Section \ref{sec3:Discretization}, we discretize both systems in angle, space and time.
 Section \ref{sec4:Energy stability} is devoted to the subject of energy stability.
 We show that the advection form of the multiplicative Su-Olson problem is generally not numerically stable in the sense of von Neumann, whereas for the conservative form a hyperbolic CFL condition is derived, under which an energy estimate can be given.
 Section \ref{sec5:DLRA} first provides an overview of the method of dynamical low-rank approximation.
-Then, an energy stable DLRA scheme is derived.
+Then, a provably energy stable DLRA scheme is derived.
+The provided rigorous stability analysis is the main novelty of this work.
 In addition, mass conservation can be shown, when using a suitable truncation strategy.
 The numerical results in Section \ref{sec6:Numerical results} confirm the derived properties, before in Section \ref{sec7:Conclusion} a brief conclusion and outlook is given.